 Background

 The incidence and strength of anthropogenic disturbances are globally increasing in all systems.
 These changes reduce biodiversity by decreasing the amount of available terrestrial habitat for both plants and animals (Nopper et al. 2018; Irwin et al. 2010; Elmqvist 2013).
 If we continue with the current trends, likely, resident species can no longer behaviourally mitigate climate and land-use changes, such as urbanization and agriculture dryland systems (Germano et al. 2011).
-Many organisms in drylands are not only sensitive to large-scale changes, but also small, fine-scale fluctuations (Shrode and Gerking 1977; Hadley 1970), which can further push species beyond the point of no return.
-Hence, it is simply unrealistic to rely on the ecosystem to restore itself to its original equilibrium.
+Many organisms in drylands are not only sensitive to large-scale changes but also small, fine-scale fluctuations (Shrode and Gerking 1977; Hadley 1970).
+Changes in environment at fine-scales can push species beyond the point of no return and force local extirpations because of the relative climate envelopes of some species (citations) and/or their capacity to adapt to a changing climate (Citations) or to migrate (citations). - these are the ideas BUT how fine-scale has this been tested?
+Hence, it is simply unrealistic to rely on the ecosystem to restore itself to its original equilibrium eh?
+How does this relate to scale set up you just did - cit.
 Efforts need to be placed on actively examining restoration strategies for post-disturbed land, one of which can be the use of artificial canopies for microclimatic amelioration.
+Sure - Revise - not sure the point of this paragraph - too many ideas mixed together pick one of two - disturbance at different scales.. but we are not testing that - climate at different scales matters for species - yes MUCH better to set up for that etc then link to the capacity species can address these changes

-The presence of vegetation is key for ecosystem resilience.
+The presence of vegetation is key for ecosystem resilience because?? .
+Define resilience with citations.
 In drylands, shrubs are the dominant vegetation (Miriti, Joseph Wright, and Howe 2001; Throop et al. 2012).
 Foundation shrubs can function as structural agents of facilitation and provide benefit to other taxa through the canopies (Filazzola et al. 2017) that are generally a cooler, more humid microhabitat that experiences less direct solar radiation (Filazzola et al. 2017; Holzapfel and Mahall 1999).
-Additionally, the use of vegetation, when it means cooler temperatures especially during the warmest times of the day, is an important driver of habitat selection by vertebrate species (Kline et al. 2019).
-Ephedra Californica (Mormon Tea) is a common foundation shrub, native to the Southwestern regions of California (Sawyer, Keeler-Wolf, and Evens 2009), able to benefits other plants (Lortie et al. 2018) and animals (Ivey et al. 2020).
-Foundation shrubs in dryland systems are typically slow-growing (Sawyer, Keeler-Wolf, and Evens 2009), difficult to establish in areas impacted by climate change (Meyer and Pendleton 2005), and frequently cleared by ranchers for livestock farming (Webb and Stielstra 1979).
-Previously conducted a study using artificial shelters that offered more stable temperatures and less direct solar radiation; hence, reducing the amplitude of variation throughout the day (Ghazian, Zuliani, and Lortie 2020).
-These shelters can be used as a restorative solution, especially if the canopy is made from more eco-friendly materials.
-Currently, we are investigating the use of three eco-friendly fabrics, including burlap, cotton canvas, and seedling nursery fabrics in how they impact the understory temperature, radiation, and relative humidity, in hopes of updating our previous design for an environmentally friendly one with similar prospects.
+Vegetation can also provide cooler temperatures during the hottest times of the day and thus provides refuges for species and is thus an important driver of habitat selection for many vertebrate species (Kline et al. 2019).
+Ephedra Californica (Mormon Tea) is a common foundation shrub and native to the Southwestern regions of California (Sawyer, Keeler-Wolf, and Evens 2009).
+It can facilitate other plant species (Lortie et al. 2018) and animals (Ivey et al. 2020).
+Foundation shrubs in dryland systems are typically slow-growing (Sawyer, Keeler-Wolf, and Evens 2009), difficult to establish in areas impacted by climate change (Meyer and Pendleton 2005), and after often frequently cleared by ranchers for livestock farming (Webb and Stielstra 1979).
+Develop ideas here more clearly before you get shelters.. how much can shrubs make a difference, reorder ideas and out ephedra at after you clean up and introduce big ideas well first.

+So para 1 - climate change at MANY scales including finer-scales is a BIG deal for species because…

+Para 2- shrubs and actually likely many plant species that are perennial with a canopy can provide benefits to other plants and animals… develop.. then one of the benefits is abiotic amelioration (citation) likely a dominant mechanistic pathway of interactions in deserts.
+Shrubs do this…etc and this helps plants and animals address climatic extremes at the scales that matter to them - fine-scales… then end with ephedra is a good example in the SW deserts of cali etc.. bc it does that for other plants, animals, etc..